perfsonar/docs/config_mesh.rst

 protocol Directive
 ------------------
-:Description: Indicates whether to use ICMP or UDP for the traceroute. **Not supported by tracepath**
+:Description: Indicates whether to use ICMP or UDP for the traceroute. **Not supported by tracepath or paris-traceroute**
 :Syntax: ``protocol icmp|udp``
 :Contexts: :ref:`test_spec <config_mesh-test_spec>` where type is *traceroute* and tool is *traceroute*
 :Occurrences:  Zero or more